mspass-team/mspass/docs/source/user_manual/parallel_processing.rst

 Both scripts create a final processed data set python associates with the symbol :code:`d_compute`.
-A potentially confusing issue for beginners is that the content of :code:`d_compute` are largely opaque.
+A potentially confusing issue for beginners is that the contents of :code:`d_compute` are largely opaque.
 The reason is that both a bag and RDD are designed to handle a data set that will not fit in memory.
-Dask and Spark have different methods for disaggregating the container, but most MsPASS workflows would normally terminate with a database save operation.
+Dask and Spark have different methods for disaggregating the container, but most MsPASS workflows would normally terminate with a database save operation that by default returns only a minimal representation of each data object in the container.

 Reduce/fold operators
 -------------------------